Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups

 Unitary complex-valued irrep matrices for the tetrahedral and octahedral groups are available at the Bilbao Crystallographic Server~\cite{AroyoKirovCapillasPerezMatoWondratschekBILBAOActaCryst2006,TetrahedralURL,OctahedralURL}.
 Unitary complex-valued irrep matrices for the icosahedral group are provided by~\cite{LiuPingChenJMathPhys1990}.
-The Frobenious-Schur indicator (Section~\ref{sec:computingrealirrepmatrices}) implies that all reps of the octahedral and the icosahedral groups are potentially real.
+The Frobenious-Schur indicator (Section~\ref{sec:computingrealirrepmatrices}) implies that all irreps of the octahedral and the icosahedral groups are potentially real.
 Similarly, the tetrahedral group has irreps $A$ and $T$ that are potentially real and irreps ${}^1E$ and ${}^2E$ that are essentially complex.
-In the reminder of the paper, we refer to the tetrahedral irreps $A$, ${}^1E$, ${}^2E$ and $T$ as the 1st, 2nd, 3rd and 4th irreps, respectively, and refer to the octahedral irreps $A_1$, $A_2$, $E$, $T_1$ and $T_2$ as the 1st, 2nd, 3rd, 4th and 5th irreps, respectively.
-The basic properties of the groups are tabulated in Table~\ref{tab:polyhedralgp}.
+In the reminder of the paper, we refer to the tetrahedral irreps (the irreps of the tetrahedral group) $A$, ${}^1E$, ${}^2E$ and $T$ as the 1st, 2nd, 3rd and 4th irreps, respectively, and refer to the octahedral irreps $A_1$, $A_2$, $E$, $T_1$ and $T_2$ as the 1st, 2nd, 3rd, 4th and 5th irreps, respectively\footnote{\{$A$, ${}^1E$, ${}^2E$, $T$\} and \{$A_1$, $A_2$, $E$, $T_1$, $T_2$\} are the Mulliken symbols used to identify irreps of group $T$ in \cite{TetrahedralURL}, and irreps of group $O$ in \cite{OctahedralURL}, respectively. $A$, $E$ and $T$ denote 1-dimensional, 2-dimensional, and 3-dimensional irrep, respectively.
+Note that there are two 2-dimensional irreps for the tetrahedral group, which are denoted by ${}^1E$ and ${}^2E$, respectively, in \cite{TetrahedralURL}.
+The irrep $A$ has symmetry with respect to rotation of the principle axis. $(\cdot)_1$ ($(\cdot)_2$) denotes the irrep which has symmetry (anti-symmetry) with respect to a vertical mirror plane perpendicular to the principal axis. } The basic properties of the groups are tabulated in Table~\ref{tab:polyhedralgp}.